Document search

 Edinburgh Napier University recognises the importance of Intellectual Property (IP) and is committed to encouraging and incentivising the development and exploitation of IP by members of staff and/or students.
 This document outlines our ENU Intellectual Property Policy.

-Open Access Policy
+Research Publications and Open Access Policy

 To be eligible for future research assessment exercises, higher education institutions (HEIs) are required to implement processes and procedures to comply with the REF Open Access policy.
 This policy sets out the requirements.